MinSungjae/ubuntu18_newest_hardware/README.md

     sudo apt-get update

-and if you are in x64-based computer
+and if you are in x64-based computer,

     sudo apt-get install linux-image-liquorix-amd64 linux-headers-liquorix-amd64

-if not follow instructions in https://launchpad.net/~damentz/+archive/ubuntu/liquorix.
+If not follow instructions in https://launchpad.net/~damentz/+archive/ubuntu/liquorix.

 and reboot then,